Frequently Asked Questions

 Yes, we teach classes to prepare adults for any high school equivalency exam, including the GED (general educational development) and HiSet exams.
-Registration for our high school equivalency certification program (HEP) generally takes place in September, January and March, but is subject to change.
+Registration for our high school equivalency certification program generally takes place in September, November and March, but is subject to change.
 Also, we provide interested adults with tutors to help improve skills for a high school equivalency exam, as well as connect qualified individuals with distance learning programs.

 Where can I meet wtih my student/tutor?

 Tutors and students meet at various locations across the county.
 Pairs are welcome to meet at our main location in West Lawn.
 Churches, restaurants, libraries, and other public places are also very popular meeting places.
 When you are matched with your student or tutor, you will be given some suggestions of places to meet.
 The most important thing to remember is that the location should be convenient for both the tutor and the student.

 Interested tutors attend a three-hour orientation.
 Orientations are generally scheduled bi-monthly.
 Contact Patricia Rittenhouse at 610.670.9960 x102, or email@example.com for more information.